Daniel-Carpenter/Coding-Resources/SQL/README.md

 -- Select city names
 SELECT city

--- From crimes table
+-- From otherDataTable table
-FROM crimes;
+FROM otherDataTable;
 ```